Home » Computer Guides » Windows Guides » How To Restore The Old Right Click Menu To Windows 11.

 All the usual options are there without the need to click Show More Options.

-All options are restored to the right click menu in Windows 11.
+The old right click options menu in Windows 11.

 Scroll to Top